-"On this track, the center of Bertha is expected to slowly pass to the southeast and east of Bermuda during the next couple of days," the agency said in an advisory.
+"On this track, the center of Bertha is expected to slowly pass to the southeast and east of Bermuda, but the motion could occasionally be erratic," the hurricane center said.

-The storm formed July 3 off Africa near the southern Cape Verde Islands.
-It strengthened into a hurricane Monday.
+Bertha is the first hurricane of the 2008 Atlantic season.
+It formed July 3 off the coast of Africa near the southern Cape Verde Islands.
+It strengthened into a hurricane early Monday.